 An auxiliary ringer is a separate device that has to be connected to Enterprise Edge.

 Turning the auxiliary ringer for a telephone on or off

 You need to start a Unified Manager session to program this feature.
-See Getting Started on page 13 for more information.
+For more information about programming using the Unified Manager, see the Enterprise Edge Programming Operations Guide.